hackedon/ctf-manager/readme.md

 The following are requirements for HackedON CTF Manager.

-- All Laravel 5.8 requirements (PHP 7.2)
+- All Laravel 5.8 requirements (PHP 7.2 and php extensions) (View Laravel 5.8 documentation)
 - Apache / Nginx (Nginx preferred)
-- Redis / Memcached Server
+- Redis / Memcached Server (Redis preferred)
 - predis/predis composer package (if Redis is used)
-- MySQL or Laravel compliant database server
+- MySQL or Laravel compliant database server (MySQL preferred)

 The setup process is as follows.